-Within the above testing windows, the County Superintendent or designee may designate one testing period for each school or track or, if a school has multiple tracks, a selected testing period for each track.
+Within the above testing windows, the County Superintendent or designee may designate one testing period for each school.
 Butte County Office of Education shall not exceed six selected testing periods within the available testing window.
-The testing period shall be no fewer than 25 consecutive instructional days and may be extended up to an additional 10 consecutive instructional days if still within the available testing window set forth in items #1-4 above.
+The testing period shall be no fewer than 25 consecutive instructional days and may be extended up to an additional 10 consecutive instructional days if still within the available testing window set forth in items #1-2 above.